 Setting Description DSCP Maximum number of supported DSCP values are 64 and valid DSCP value ranges from 0 to 63.
 Ingress side DSCP can be first translated to new DSCP before using the DSCP for QoS class and DPL map.
 Ingress Translate: DSCP at Ingress side can be translated to any of (0-63) DSCP values.
 Classify: Click to enable Classification at Ingress side.
-Egress Remap: Select the DSCP value from select menu to which you want to remap.
+Egress Remap DP0: Select the DSCP value from select menu to which you want to remap.
 DSCP value ranges from 0 to 63.
+Remap DP1: Select the DSCP value from select menu to which you want to remap.
+DSCP value ranges form 0 to 63.